RobinPfau/ProjectBachelor/README.md

 ___________________________

-should work on other os aswell
+created in windows, should work on other os aswell